brianokinyi/CodeChallengeNsukka0906/docs/CodeChallengeNsukka09062018.md

 # 2-Way SMS Code Challenge
 In this code challenge you should create a 2 way SMS app that can be accessed on the Sandbox.
-The 2 Way SMS App should allow users to send and SMS from their simulator to your short code, and get a simple reply.
+The 2 Way SMS App should allow users to send an SMS from their simulator to your short code, and get a simple reply.

 ### Workflow:
 1. User ends an SMS with any content text.